rockdaboot/wget2/docs/wget2_manual.md

   hierarchy to another directory.

   Note that only at the end of the download can Wget2 know which links have been downloaded.
-Because of that, the work done by -k will be performed at the end of all the downloads.
+Because of that, the work done by `-k` will be performed at the end of all the downloads.

-* --convert-file-only
+* `--convert-file-only`

   This option converts only the filename part of the URLs, leaving the rest of the URLs untouched.
 This filename part is sometimes referred to as the "basename", although we avoid that term here in order not to cause confusion.

-  It works particularly well in conjunction with --adjust-extension, although this coupling is not enforced.
+  It works particularly well in conjunction with `--adjust-extension`, although this coupling is not enforced.
 It proves useful to populate Internet caches with files downloaded from different hosts.

   Example: if some link points to //foo.com/bar.cgi?xyz with --adjust-extension asserted and its local destination